 Three-dimensional nanocomposites with Co3O4 nanosheets parallelly embedded in carbon network walls for enhanced lithium-ion storage

-Three-dimensional Co3O4/C nanocomposites are synthesized via hydrogel assisted synthesis route.
-The carbon has a three-dimension interconnected network structure, and ultrathin Co3O4 nanosheets (≈5.0 nm) are parallelly and uniformly embedded in the two-dimensional carbon network walls.
-This unique structure restricts the aggregation and pulverization of active materials, and ensures the continuity and efficiency of electron and ion transmission during lithiation/delithiation process.
+Three-dimensional Co3O4/C nanocomposites are synthesized via a hydrogel assisted synthesis route.
+The carbon has a three-dimensional interconnected network structure, and ultrathin Co3O4 nanosheets (≈5.0 nm) are parallelly and uniformly embedded in the two-dimensional carbon network walls.
+This unique structure restricts the aggregation and pulverization of active materials, and ensures the continuity and efficiency of electron and ion transmission during the lithiation/delithiation process.
 As a result, the Co3O4/C nanocomposites exhibit excellent cycling performance at different current densities.
-The discharge capacities maintain at 905 mAh g-1 after 190 cycles at the current density of 100 mA g-1 and 561 mAh g-1 after 500 cycles at the current density of 2000 mA g-1.
-Since this approach is facile and large-scale, it is a rational engineering for high capacity anodes to achieve improved electrochemical performances.
+The discharge capacities remain at 905 mA h g−1 after 190 cycles at the current density of 100 mA g−1 and 561 mA h g−1 after 500 cycles at the current density of 2000 mA g−1.
+Since this approach is facile and large-scale, it is a rational way to engineer high capacity anodes to achieve improved electrochemical performances.